sgrieve/concavity/README.md

 `build_array_params.py` Use this script to generate a file containing the matrix of parameters needed to deploy an array job.
 Takes 2 input arguments, the minimum and maximum number of SRTM tiles to be included in the job.
 This allows multiple array jobs to be created with different memory requirements.

-`legion_script.sh` Example legion script used to deploy an array job composed of multiple instances of `runner.sh`.
+`legion_array_job.sh` Example legion script used to deploy an array job composed of multiple instances of `runner.sh`.

 `SRTM.driver` parameter file for the LSD code.
 Write path will need to be configured for the user who is running the code, and the other parameters are documented in the [LSDTopoTools User Guide](LSDTopoTools book).